deviodigital/boostbox/README.txt

-=== BoostBox ===
+=== BoostBox - Popup Builder for the Core Editor ===
 Contributors: deviodigital
 Donate link: https://deviodigital.com
 Tags: popup, lead-generation, marketing, modal, exit-intent Requires at least: 3.0.1
 Tested up to: 6.4.2
-Stable tag: 1.1.0
+Stable tag: 1.2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Build popups for lead generation, content promotion and more.
+Build popups with the core editor for lead generation, content promotion and more.

 == Description ==

 **BoostBox** helps you increase conversion rates, customer retention and revenue.

-Build popups for lead generation, content promotion and more using the Gutenberg editor.
+Build popups for lead generation, content promotion and more using the core WordPress editor.

 Easily style your popups, modals, and content overlays in the editor you are already used to.
 No more trying to learn *another popup plugin* and their unique design experience.